Grosse Ile Township in Wayne County, Michigan — The American Midwest (Great Lakes)

 Erected 1906 by Woman's Improvement Association of Grosse Ile.

 Location.
 42° 7.903′ N, 83° 8.31′ W. Marker is in Grosse Ile Township, Michigan, in Wayne County.
-Marker is on East River Road near Grays Drive, on the right when traveling north.
+It is on East River Road near Grays Drive, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 23950 East River Road, Grosse Ile MI 48138, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Livingstone Channel (approx. 0.4 miles away); Across the Water (approx. 0.4 miles away); Rails Through Grosse Ile (approx. 0.4 miles away); Michigan Central Railroad (approx. 0.4 miles away); The End of the Line (approx. 0.4 miles away); Recording Movements (approx. 0.4 miles away); St. James Episcopal Chapel (approx. half a mile away); Military Outpost (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: The Livingstone Channel (approx. 0.4 miles away); Across the Water (approx. 0.4 miles away); Rails Through Grosse Ile (approx. 0.4 miles away); Michigan Central Railroad (approx. 0.4 miles away); The End of the Line (approx. 0.4 miles away); Recording Movements (approx. 0.4 miles away); St. James Episcopal Chapel (approx. half a mile away); Military Outpost (approx. 0.8 miles away).

 Also see . . .
 The Treaty Tree And Memorial Tablet, Grosse Ile.
 Excerpt: